kazurayam/katalon-studio-texts-diff/README.md

 Now you can run it as a usual Katalon Test Case by clicking the green button ![run](./docs/images/run_katalon_test.png).

-Once done, the script will create a diff report in Markdown format, save it into a file `build/tmp/testOutput/ex01-output.md`.
+Once done, the script will create a diff report and save it into a file `build/tmp/testOutput/ex01-output.md`.
 The output will be formatted in Markdown.
 The file will like this:

 ```
 **DIFFERENT**